Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of Taubes' isomorphisms

 \begin{remark} This remark is intended to complement Remark~\ref{Zregular1}.
-If all points of $\zZ_0\subset L^2_1(\C_{N_C,d})$ were regular then there would be an associated SW instanton in the image of $\Psi_r$ for each point in $\zZ_0$.
-When $d=1$, the operator \eqref{eqn:Delta} is precisely the deformation operator $D_C$ which has trivial cokernel (for generic $J$), and hence $\zZ_0$ consists of a single regular point.
+Roughly speaking, we can generalize the construction of $(A^*,\Psi^*)$ using nontrivial sections in $\zZ_0\subset L^2_1(\C_{N_C,d})$, such that if all $\zZ_0$ were regular then sufficiently $L^\infty$-small elements of $\zZ_0$ would parametrize a neighborhood of $\Psi_r(\cC)$ in the SW moduli space, and if some $\zZ_0$ were zero-dimensional (with additional hypotheses on $(C,d)$) then there would be an associated SW instanton for each point in that $\zZ_0$.
+When $d=1$, the operator~\eqref{eqn:Delta} is precisely the deformation operator $D_C$ which has trivial cokernel (for generic $J$), and hence $\zZ_0$ consists of regular points.
 When $d>1$, there is no guarantee that any point of $\zZ_0$ is regular if $\mu_C\ne 0$.
-Luckily for ECH, if $d>1$ then $C$ is an $\RR$-invariant cylinder with $\mu_C=0$, in which case $\zZ_0$ consists of a single regular point.
-Thus $\Psi_r$ is not multi-valued (contrast with the upcoming Section~\ref{Equating ECH and HM cobordism counts}). \end{remark}
+Luckily for ECH, if $d>1$ then $C$ is an $\RR$-invariant cylinder with $\mu_C=0$, in which case $\zZ_0$ consists of a single regular point (the zero-section). \end{remark}

 Given a basepoint $y\in Y$, there is an analogous bijection between point-constrained moduli spaces $\mM_2(\Theta^+,\Theta^-;y)\to\M_2(\c_{\Theta^-},\c_{\Theta^+};\s,y)$ used to relate the respective $U$-maps.
-It is established in \cite{Taubes:ECH=SWF4}*{Theorem 2.6} and closely follows the construction of $\Psi_r$.
+It is established in \cite{Taubes:ECH=SWF5}*{Theorem 2.6} and closely follows the construction of $\Psi_r$.

 We end this section by pointing the reader to Taubes' papers for the various properties of $\Psi_r$.
-The assertion that $\Psi_r$ maps $\mM_1(\Theta^+,\Theta^-)$ onto a union of components of $\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ that contain solely nondegenerate SW instantons is given in \cite{Taubes:ECH=SWF3}*{\S 3.a}.
-The proof that $\Psi_r$ is surjective consists of three main arguments spelled out in \cite{Taubes:ECH=SWF4}*{\S 3-7}.
-First, certain global properties of SW instanton solutions to Taubes' perturbed Seiberg-Witten equations are established in \cite{Taubes:ECH=SWF4}*{\S 3} and in \cite{Taubes:ECH=SWF4}*{Lemma 5.2, Lemma 5.3}.
-Second, these global results are used to assign an element in $\mM_1(\Theta^+,\Theta^-)$ to a given SW instanton in $\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ and is done so in \cite{Taubes:ECH=SWF4}*{\S 4} and in \cite{Taubes:SWtoGr}*{\S 5-7}.
-Third, these assignments are given by the map $\Psi_r$ and is done so in \cite{Taubes:ECH=SWF4}*{\S 6-7}.
+The assertion that $\Psi_r$ maps $\mM_1(\Theta^+,\Theta^-)$ onto a union of components of $\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ that contain solely nondegenerate SW instantons is given in \cite{Taubes:ECH=SWF3}*{\S3.a}.
+The proof that $\Psi_r$ is surjective consists of three main arguments spelled out in \cite{Taubes:ECH=SWF4}*{\S3--\S7}.
+First, certain global properties of SW instanton solutions to Taubes' perturbed Seiberg--Witten equations are established in \cite{Taubes:ECH=SWF4}*{\S3} and in \cite{Taubes:ECH=SWF4}*{Lemma 5.2, Lemma 5.3}.
+Second, these global results are used to assign an element in $\mM_1(\Theta^+,\Theta^-)$ to a given SW instanton in $\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ and is done so in \cite{Taubes:ECH=SWF4}*{\S4} and in \cite{Taubes:SWtoGr}*{\S5--\S7}.
+Third, these assignments are given by the map $\Psi_r$ and is done so in \cite{Taubes:ECH=SWF4}*{\S6--\S7}.